Chloroprene: Occupational health and safety, and regulations

-It is in hazard class 3 (flammable liquid).
+Chloroprene is in hazard class 3 (flammable liquid).
 Its UN number is 1991 and is in packing group 1.

 Hazards

 Chloroprene is toxic.
-It is reactive toward air, giving peroxides, which are also toxic.
+It is reactive towards air, producing peroxides, which are also toxic.
 Handling of and exposure to chloroprene poses an occupational health risk to workers involved in the manufacture and production of neoprene.

 As a way to visually communicate hazards associated with chloroprene exposure, the United Nations Globally Harmonized System of Classification and Labeling of Chemicals has designated the following hazards for exposure to chloroprene: flammable, toxic, dangerous to the environment, health hazard and irritant.
 Chloroprene poses fire hazard (flash point -4 °F).
 OSHA identifies chloroprene as a category 2 flammable liquid and emphasizes that at least one portable fire extinguisher should be within 10 and no more than 25 feet away from the flammable liquid storage area.
 OSHA provides resources on addressing flammable liquids at industrial plants which is where the likely exposure to chloroprene exists (see external resources).
 As a vapor, chloroprene is heavier than air.

 According to the National Fire Protection Association's rating system, chloroprene is designated with a category 2 health hazard (temporary incapacitation or residual injury), a category 3 fire hazard (ignition under the presence of moderate heat), and a category 1 reactivity (unstable at high temperatures and pressures).

 Chronic exposure to chloroprene may have the following symptoms: liver function abnormalities, disorders of the cardiovascular system, and depression of the immune system.

 The Environmental Protection Agency designated chloroprene as likely to be carcinogenic to humans based on evidence from studies that showed a statistically significant association between occupational chloroprene exposure and the risk of lung cancer.
 As early as 1975, NIOSH had identified the potential health hazards of chloroprene in their bulletin primarily citing two Russian cohort studies from those working with chloroprene in an occupational setting.